hoytpr/Lacto_genome/plasmid1ab.md

 the contiguous nodes can be merged into a final graph suggesting two plasmids ("a" & "b") with shared homology as the final product of our analyses. ![our analyses](/fig/Plasmid1ab-simplified_graphs.png)

+Below are some of the command-line scripts used to extract the nodes shown from the bandage image, and then recover the names of the reads that make up plasmid 1ab.
+The process is the same as on the [metadata](/metadata.md) and [scripts](/scripts.md) pages.
+But these reads did not appear as contiguous sequences in the NCBI nt database (they did show up in pieces).
+As such we believe this plasmid is "novel", or not previously described.

 ```
  grep -A3 --file=LacR1R2aaabacad-unique-plasmid1-names.txt LacR1aaabacad.fastq | grep -E -v '\--' > R1aaabacadPlasmid1.fastq
  grep -A3 --file=LacR1R2aaabacad-unique-plasmid1-names.txt LacR2aaabacad.fastq | grep -E -v '\--' > R1aaabacadPlasmid1.fastq